datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-template.rst

      -
      - No

+   * - ``rewrite_rules_payload``
+     - Object
+     - A dictionary of DTL named rules.
+This can be used to implement the ``rewrite_update_payload`` and ``rewrite_insert_payload`` named rules, which when defined will be used to rewrite the update and insert request payloads.
+These rules take precedence over the ``$payload`` property.
+It can also include other named rules referenced directly or indirectly by the base rules.
+The rule is passed the ``_S.`` entity and the original source entity can be found in ``_S.$source``.
+The rule should return a dict with the new payload inside the ``$payload`` property.
+     -
+     - No

    * - ``rewrite_rules_lookup``
      - Object
      - A dictionary of DTL named rules.
 This can be used to implement the ``rewrite_lookup`` named rule, which when defined will be used to rewrite the lookup response body.
-It can also include other named rules references directly or indirectly by the base rule.
+It can also include other named rules referenced directly or indirectly by the base rule.
 The rule is passed the ``_S.`` entity returned from the lookup.
      -
      - No

    * - ``rewrite_rules_mutation``
      - Object
      - A dictionary of DTL named rules.
 This can be used to implement the ``rewrite_update``, ``rewrite_insert`` and ``rewrite_delete`` named rules, which when defined will be used to rewrite the update, insert and delete responses.
-It can also include other named rules references directly or indirectly by the base rules.
+It can also include other named rules referenced directly or indirectly by the base rules.
 The rule is passed the ``_S.`` entity returned from the mutation (i.e. update, insert or delete).
      -
      - No